MicrosoftDocs/learn/learn-pr/nvidia/setup-and-configuration-of-a-nvidia-deepstream-development-environment/includes/3-install-nvidia-deepstream-dependencies-and-sdk.md

 The NVIDIA DeepStream SDK requires the installation of specific prerequisite software.
 We will walk through the installation of these dependencies and explain their role in the process.

-1. We will begin by installing the `build-essential` meta-package which will provide tooling to compile C and C++ applications from source.
-In addition, we will install a few helper programs that are needed to compile certain sources that will be referenced after this step.
+1. We will begin by installing the `build-essential` meta-package that will provide tooling to compile C and C++ applications from source.
+We will also install a few helper programs that are needed to compile certain sources that will be referenced after this step.
 To begin, execute the following commands on the host terminal:

     ```bash
     sudo apt install \